haltu/muuri/README.md

 ### dragReleaseEnd

-Triggered after item has been released and animated back to it's position.
+Triggered after released item has been animated to position.

 **Arguments**